Powerful Reasons To Exercise

 4 Prevention of cardiovascular disease

-There is a direct relation between physical inactivity and cardiovascular death10.
+There is a direct relation between lack of physical activity and death from cardiovascular disease10.

 Regular physical activity makes your heart, like any other muscle, stronger.
 A stronger heart can pump more blood with less effort.
-Regular exercise also prevents heart disease by lowering blood pressure, increasing good HDL cholesterol that transports fat away from the arteries and back to the liver for processing, reducing levels of bad LDL cholesterol that can form fatty deposits in the arteries and by preventing blood clots.
+Regular exercise protects from heart disease by lowering blood pressure, increasing levels of good HDL cholesterol, reducing levels of bad LDL cholesterol, and preventing blood clots formation.

 In a long-term Swedish study women and men who were physically active at least twice a week had a 41% lower risk of developing coronary heart disease than those who performed no physical activity11.